WhitewaterFoundry/Fedora-Remix-for-WSL/README.md

 ![Roadblock](https://github.com/sirredbeard/WLE/raw/master/Capture3.PNG)

-- Need to figure out "networking" issue, either in build script or need to tweak DistributionInfo, see [what OpenSUSE did](https://build.opensuse.org/package/show/home:favogt:wsl-leap-15.0/wsl-launcher) in patches on their rpm-based distro for clues, also see [here](https://github.com/SequencesIO/WSL-DistroCentos7).
+- Need to figure out "networking" issue above.
+"The specified network name is no longer available." is a Windows I/O error message, not a Windows one.

 Todo:

 - Add in WLinux config file tweaks.
+- Update license details.
+- License better icon/logo.
+- Move install/config of sudo from DistInfo to actual build script.

 Built images and .appx: